 Location: An online summer school by the University of York, England

 Fees: £950 GBP

-Theme: The World’s Big Problems and How to Influence the Solutions
+Theme: The World’s Biggest Problems and How to Influence the Solutions

-Arguably more than any year previously, the past year has seen global figures speak out about the greatest challenges the world faces.
+Over the past few years global figures have been speaking out about the greatest challenges the world faces.
 Politicians, business leaders and academics have had to become increasingly skilled in influencing change on a global platform.

-This course will help you to appreciate the complexities of global challenges and learn how world-leading academics from a range of disciplines - spanning the sciences, social sciences, arts, and humanities - are working together to find solutions.
+This course will help you to appreciate the complexities of global challenges and learn how world-leading academics from a range of disciplines - spanning the sciences, social sciences and arts and humanities - are working together to find solutions.

-Adopted by all United Nations Member States in 2015, the SDGs provide a shared blueprint for peace and prosperity for people and the planet, now and into the future.
-Collectively, the 17 goals are an urgent call for action by all countries - developed and developing - in a global partnership.
-They recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.
+Adopted by all United Nations Member States in 2015, the Sustainable Development Goals (SDGs) provide a shared blueprint for peace and prosperity for people and the planet, now and into the future.
+Collectively the 17 goals are an urgent call for action by all countries - developed and developing - in a global partnership.
+They recognise that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.